 Paired controller failover may be accurately described as a redundant technique rather than a clustering technique.
 There is no decision making during paired failover, only one option.
 Pairs of controllers cannot exist in a clustered fashion, they are autonomous within the network.
 Clustering cannot be accomplished in a paired failover architecture because there is no connection whatsoever between a given pair of controllers and storage (disk drives) which is controlled by a different pair of controllers.
 From one controller pair to another, data cannot be accessed directly -- it can only be replicated.

 Given this, the impact to business may be severe.
-For example, in a disaster recovery situation, paired failover necessitates the physical relocation and
+For example, in a disaster recovery situation, paired failover necessitates the physical relocation and complex reconnection of servers.
+Server reconnection or reverse replication may take hours or even days for large volumes of data.
+The expense and risk of lost time, productivity, and transaction opportunity is significant in such situations.

 Components of paired failover architecture